skotov/complexity/README.md

 # Complexity
-Python program to calculate various types of graph complexity for application in nanoparticle complexity analysis
+Python program to calculate the complexity index of nanoparticles as represented by an undirected graph

 ## Getting Started
 Clone the repository on the command line into your folder of choice